julgus/habit-tracker/README.md

 ```

 ### 4. Update a Habit
-To update an existing habit, send a PATCH request to /api/habits/{id} with the updated habit details in the request body.
+You should be able to update a habit by sending a PATCH request to /api/habits/{id} with the updated habit details in the request body.

 **Request:**
 ```bash